rmarable/ParallelClusterMaker/README.md

 ## ParallelClusterMaker Features

 ParallelClusterMaker supports the following features through its command line interface:

+* Building new ParallelCluster stacks using a Docker container or a dedicated EC2 jumphost.

 * User-configurable time-based cron-style cluster life cycle management that causes stacks to self-terminate when `--cluster_lifetime` has been exceeded.